hammondeggs/buckets/README.md

 Ensure you have the KORG minilogue xd sound librarian installed.
 Now, before you do anything else, **perform a full and complete backup of your synthesizer and save this to disk before continuing**.
 See the sound librarian manual for instructions on how to do this if required.

 Next, select the USER MODULATION EFFECTS tab on the librarian, and press Receive ALL to upload your existing user oscillators.
 Now, drag and drop the requisite file to an available slot in the librarian :
- - for Minilogue xd users, please use buckets.mnlgxdunit
+ - for minilogue xd users, please use buckets.mnlgxdunit
+ - for prologue users, please use buckets_BETA_UNTESTED.prlgunit for now, please note this has NOT been tested on a prologue yet.

- *Note, at this point a prologue version has not been created as it has not been tested on a prologue unit yet.*
+ *Remember, the prologue version has not been tested on an actual prologue yet.*

 You should now see buckets V1.00-1 listed in your user modulation effects.
 Press "Send All" under USER OSC / FX to send all of your user oscillator / effects to your synthesizer.